 In community service since 1970, Dr. Iqbal J. Unus has served as President of Muslim Students Association of the United States and Canada (1975), ISNA Secretary General, Member of ISNA Majlis, Vice President and Trustee of All Dulles Area Muslim Society, President of Association of Muslim Scientists and Engineers, Executive Member of Council of Muslim Organizations of Greater Washington, and member or chair of several local and national committees.
-He is a trustee of Amana Mutual Funds Trust and director-at-large of United Nations Association of National capital Area.
+He is a trustee of Amana Mutual Funds Trust and director-at-large of the United Nations Association of National capital Area, as well as chair of The Islamic Seminary of America (TISA).
 He has received community service awards from CAIR National (2011) and ISNA (2012).